 }

-• package-lock.json is a file that is automatically generated by npm when a package is installed.
+npm installto create apackage-lock.jsonfile.package-lock.jsonis a file that is automatically generated by npm when a package is installed.
 It records the exact version of every installed dependency, including its sub-dependencies and their versions.

-• Run node app.js in your terminal again to make sure you still get the Hello world output to ensure we didn’t break anything before continuing.
+node app.jsin your terminal again to make sure you still get the Hello world output to ensure we didn’t break anything before continuing. - now we need to add some dependencies to get our App closer to being a GitHub App.

 "devDependencies": {